RengokuChan/RengokuChan/README.md

 -  Tools I use: `Linux` `Python` `Bash` `Burp Suite` `Wireshark` `Nmap` but i'm still learning using other tools

 ## 🎯 Goals
-- being a cybersecurity engineer ( blue team or pentesting)
+- Being a system administration in my dream country
 - create a manga about technology that can cheer up girls to go on the STEM field

 ## ❤️ Hobies